Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Discussion

-Assuming $M_{\rm SMBH}=10^8$ M$_\odot$, Eq. \ref{rstar} implies that stars with mass smaller than $0.88$ M$_\odot$ are swallowed by the SMBH before the gravitational pull rips it apart (direct plunge), while heavier stars can give rise to a TDE.
+Assuming $M_{\rm SMBH}=10^8$ M$_\odot$, Eq. \ref{rstar} implies that stars with mass smaller than $0.88$ M$_\odot$ are swallowed by the SMBH before the gravitational pull rips them apart (direct plunge), while heavier stars can give rise to a TDE.
+The light curves and spectra of TDEs can be used to shed light on the galaxy nucleus dynamics \cite{hayasaki18}.